 I prefer simply to pursue good and to link myself with the power which alone can produce it, by walking in peace with the word of God as a guide, rather than to publish journalistic articles intended to point out evil.
 But, indeed, when journals and men of influence in the evangelical world hold such language, an immense revolution is accomplished.
-It is not that all accept these thoughts, nor that all have definitely stated them; but the movement of which they are the expression exists in persons&#8217; ideas.
-The germ of them is in people&#8217;s minds, and is being there developed; if not, such language would not be heard.
+It is not that all accept these thoughts, nor that all have definitely stated them; but the movement of which they are the expression exists in persons¬ ideas.
+The germ of them is in people's minds, and is being there developed; if not, such language would not be heard.
 The journals only verify certain moral facts, state them precisely, and by publicity lend them force, importance, and give them a general circulation.

-&#8220;At the present day,&#8221; adds the &#8220;Reformation,&#8221; the people of the Church have attained the consciousness of their rights.
+"At the present day," adds the "Réformation," the people of the Church have attained the consciousness of their rights.
 They are no longer willing that the pastor should be outside or above his flock, but one of its members.
 They renounce divine right, apostolical succession.
-They substitute popular election to the election of the clergy by the clergy.&#8221;
+They substitute popular election to the election of the clergy by the clergy."

 However much the writings above cited may reproduce facts more or less established, could I be pleased with the tone of them?
 I am very far from it.
 If I cite them, it is not only to shew the state of opinion in the class to which these writers belong, but also to put brethren on their guard against such thoughts and such language.
 Even though it were true, it is a human way of speaking, which only tends to replace man by man; that is to say, clerical man by radical man armed with the consciousness of his rights.